Georgia vs. Kentucky NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Georgia and its opponents have gone over the current 44.5-point total in three of six games (50%) this season.
+- Georgia and its opponents have combined to score more than 44.5 points in three of six games this season.

+- Kentucky has combined with its opponents to score more than 44.5 points in four of six games this season.

 - The combined points per game average of the two teams, 70.8, is 26.3 points greater than Saturday's over/under.

-- This contest's total is 21.5 points above the 23 these two squads combine to surrender per game this season.
+- This contest's over/under is 21.5 points greater than the 23 these two squads combine to surrender per game this season.

 - Bulldogs games this season feature an average total of 48.6 points, a number 4.1 points higher than Saturday's over/under.